SophieDePaula/CypressRunner/README.md

 Setting configurations:
 1) Navigate to CypressRunner/cypress/fixtures
+2) Open the config.csv file
-2) Each line represent a key (name) and a value (Value), since this is a csv file the key and the value is seperated by a comma and each configuration is set in a different line.
+3) Each line represent a key (name) and a value (Value), since this is a csv file the key and the value is seperated by a comma and each configuration is set in a different line.

 	Available Configurations:
 	- app name - this is the baseline app name